 Senior Biosafety Engineer, Philips

-Sally Zheng keeps sleep and respiratory devices safe.Sally Zheng (Biomedical Engineering ’13)
+Sally Zheng keeps sleep and respiratory devices safe.Sally Zheng (BME ’13)

 Before a sleep and respiratory care device from Philips gets sold, Sally Zheng leads the effort to ensure that all materials used in the device are biocompatible.

 “As biosafety engineers, we are the gatekeepers of the product and the patients,” she says.
 “I feel a sense of worth that my job is important because it affects the lives of millions of people.”

 Zheng collaborates with contract research organizations to design studies with the aim of collecting the data necessary to evaluate a device’s safety over its lifetime.

 “It’s a really thrilling job because not only do I get to use science and problem-solving skills, but I get to interact with different people in the company like regulatory [specialists], project managers, design engineers, and supplier quality,” she says.

 It’s a fast-paced environment, which Zheng says attracts “endorphin junkies” who can manage the constant “little fires” such as supply chain changes or production anomalies that need to be put out.

 Zheng says she was first drawn to biomedical engineering at Illinois Institute of Technology as a way to learn “a little bit about everything,” from chemistry and physics to mechanical and electrical engineering.

 “The BME coursework was perfect.
 I really couldn’t have asked for a better program,” she says.

 She got involved in a research project with Philip Troyk, professor of biomedical engineering and Robert A. Pritzker Endowed Chair in Engineering at Illinois Tech, which encouraged her to pursue further research opportunities in academia.